-Oil holds above $71 as supply risks back in focus
+Oil steadies as market focuses on supply risks

 “With the many supply threats, the market mood turns more bullish by the day and this should support prices over the coming weeks.”

-Adding downward pressure were expectations of higher U.S. inventories and concern about Russia’s willingness to stick with OPEC-led supply cuts.
+Adding downward pressure were concerns about Russia’s willingness to stick with OPEC-led supply cuts and expectations of higher U.S. inventories.

-Analysts on average expect U.S. crude stockpiles to have risen by 1.9 million barrels last week, the fourth straight increase.
-The first of this week’s stockpile reports is due at 2030 GMT from the American Petroleum Institute.

-While OPEC-led supply cuts have boosted Brent by more than 30 percent this year, gains have been limited by worries that slowing economic growth could weaken demand for fuel.

-Oil fell on Monday after comments from Russia raised concern the OPEC-led supply-cutting pact may not be renewed.
+Oil prices have gained this year more than 30 percent, helped by the deal between the Organization of the Petroleum Exporting Countries and other producers including Russia.
+The group has been cutting output since Jan.
+1 and will decide in June whether to continue the arrangement.

+Gazprom Neft, the oil arm of Russian gas giant Gazprom, expects the global oil deal between OPEC and its allies to end in the first half of the year, a company official said on Tuesday.

-Russia and the producer group may decide to boost output to fight for market share with the United States, TASS news agency сited Finance Minister Anton Siluanov as saying.
+Russia and the producer group may decide to boost output to fight for market share with the United States, TASS news agency сited Finance Minister Anton Siluanov as saying on Saturday.

-The Organization of the Petroleum Exporting Countries and other producers including Russia, an alliance known as OPEC+, have been cutting output since Jan.
-1. They decide in June whether to continue the arrangement.

 “There is a growing concern that Russia will not agree on extending production cuts and we could see them officially abandon it in the coming months,” said Edward Moya, senior market analyst at OANDA.

+Also weighing on prices, U.S. crude inventories are expected to have risen by 1.9 million barrels last week, the fourth straight weekly increase.
+The first of this week’s stockpile reports is due at 4:30 p.m.
+EDT (2030 GMT) from the American Petroleum Institute.

-Editing by Dale Hudson and David Evans
+Reporting by Stephanie Kelly; additional reporting by Alex Lawler in London; Editing by Marguerita Choy and David Evans